Immigration Remedies for Survivors of Domestic Violence

 - Battery or Extreme Mental Cruelty

-If a survivor does not qualify for the VAWA Self-Petition, she or he may be eligible to apply for a U Visa.
+If a survivor does not qualify for the VAWA Self-Petition, they may be eligible to apply for a U Visa.
 The U Visa law was part of the Victims of Trafficking and Violence Protection Act of 2000.
 The U Visa is a non-immigrant visa for people who have been victims of certain violent crimes and who help law enforcement investigate or prosecute the crime.
 Two of the listed crimes are domestic violence and sexual assault.
 Although regulations for the U Visa have not yet been published, the United States Citizenship and Immigration Service (USCIS) is granting interim U Visas.
 These visas allow a grantee to apply for a work permit and to stay in the U.S. temporarily.
 Once the U Visa regulations are published, grantees will be able to apply for their Lawful Permanent Residency after having a U Visa for three years.
 The statute outlines four requirements for the U Visa:

 - The victim endured substantial physical or emotional abuse flowing from the criminal activity.